tgrippa/Demo_Docker_GRASS_R/README.md

 ```

 ### Bash shell with root (sudo) privilege in the container
 If you need a root access to the running instance, use the following command.
+Be carefull you would not be able to launch the GUI properly when you are in root.
 ```
 # If you need to use the bash with root privilege (sudo)
 docker exec --user="root" -it test_container bash